2022 - 2023 School Year!

-Starting the 2022-2023 school year, we are now having classes in three locations: at "Arhcbishop Tenison's CoE High School" in Central Croydon, at "Hillcroft Primary School" in Caterham and in the classrooms of "OfficeTribe" in Tunbridge Wells".
+Starting the 2023-2024 school year, we are now having classes in four locations: at "Arhcbishop Tenison's CoE High School" in Central Croydon, at "Hillcroft Primary School" in Caterham, in the classrooms of "OfficeTribe" in Tunbridge Wells and in the Vinters Park Community Centre in Maidstone

 Dear parents and students!